 Organizing data is the same as organizing trading cards.
 For Ben, it is a matter of win or lose.
 For a software developer, the system simply would not work without organizing data one way or another.

 Why study this book?

-Data structures are a key concept in computer science and are introduced to students as part of a computer science curriculum in high school or college.
+Data structures are a key concept in computer science and are introduced to students as part of a high school or college computer science curriculum.
 With many textbooks about data structures available, why would you want to read this book?

 A picture book